-A Healthy Cash Flow is the Life Blood of Business
+A Healthy Cash Flow is the Life Blood of Business.

-A healthy cash flow is the lifeblood of a business and is probably one of the most overlooked key performance indicators of the business.
+It is probably one of the most overlooked key performance indicators of the business.

 Forget about your profit and concentrate more on your cash flow.
 If your cash flow is healthy your profit will look after itself.